-Accessing Unified Access from a College managed device
+Accessing Unified Access from an Imperial device

 The Zscaler client connector software has been automatically rolled out to all managed laptops running Microsoft Windows or Apple MacOS.